 Okay, so not technically a ramen place, but we’re pretty sure this is the only place around where you can get ramen pizza.
 Tony Boloney’s ramen pizza is made with a ramen noodle crust out of actual ramen, Shoyu broth, pickled egg, Japanese mozzarella, and hot sauce.

-Vivi Bubble Tea | 117 Washington Street
+ViVi Bubble Tea Cafe | 117 Washington Street

-Featuring ramen made in a variety of flavors from mild to spicy, all dishes (with the exception of the veggie ramen) are made with a triple broth that includes chicken bone, pork bone, and kombu vegetable.
-There’s also a choice of Tonkotsu Ramen, which is made in a meatier, pork-based broth, or the Vivi Ramen which is made with a lighter broth – so eat up and snag a bubble tea while you are at it.
+Featuring ramen made in a variety of flavors from mild to spicy, all dishes (with the exception of the veggie ramen) are made with a triple broth that includes chicken bone, pork bone, and kombu vegetables.
+There’s also a choice of Tonkotsu Ramen, which is made in a meatier, pork-based broth, or the ViVi Ramen which is made with a lighter broth — so eat up and snag a bubble tea while you are at it.

 Yeung II | 1120 Washington Street